JS-24693/python-basics-codio/README.md

   - If the row index is odd, the condition is **false**, and the row uses the flipped pattern: even columns print `O`, odd columns print `X`.

 Row parity determines which pattern the row uses, and column parity determines the alternating characters within that pattern.
 This produces a checkerboard.

+# Python Basic Structures: Lists, Strings and Files – Codio Course

+## listbasics.py Overview
+Lists are a built‑in data structure declared with [], with elements separated by commas.
+Elements may be of different data types.

+range() creates a sequence of numbers; in a for loop you bind its values to a loop variable.

+An empty list is written as [].

+List elements are accessed by index, starting at 0; negative indices access items from the end.

+Modify a list by assigning a new value to the element at its index using =.

+## listoperators.py Overview
+List concatenation uses + to join two lists.
+List repetition uses * to repeat a list n times.

+The in operator returns True or False based on membership.

+len() returns the number of elements; len(my_list) == 0 checks for an empty list.

+Slicing (:) returns a sublist using start (inclusive), stop (exclusive), and step.

+## listmethods.py Overview
+List methods are called by writing the list variable, a dot, the method name, and any parameters.

+append() adds a single element to the end of the list.

+pop() removes and returns the last element, or the element in a specified index.

+insert() adds an element at a specified index.

+remove() deletes the first matching element by value and returns nothing.

+count() returns how many times a value appears in the list.

+index() returns the index of a given value.

+sort() orders the list in ascending order; sort(reverse=True) orders it in descending.

+reverse() flips the list so elements appear from last to first.

+## listnumbers.py Overview
+Functions that work with lists of numbers: sum() returns the total of all numeric elements; works with ints and floats, not strings. min() returns the smallest element.
+For strings, it selects the earliest alphabetically; digits sort before letters, so "123" is smallest. max() returns the largest element.
+For strings, it selects the latest alphabetically.

+## listiteration.py
+Iterating over a list processes each element from index 0 to the final index.
+A for loop is the standard way to iterate; the list name is plural, and the loop variable is its singular form for readability.
+A while loop can iterate but is less efficient because you must track the list length, manage an index variable, and increment it manually to access each element.

+## _2dlist.py
+A 2D list is a list whose elements are themselves lists.
+Declare it with outer brackets and inner brackets, separated by commas; indent inner lists for readability.
+Indexing a 2D list returns an inner list.
+Concatenate lists using +.
+Use append() to add a new inner list.
+Iterate with indexes or nested loops to access inner‑list elements; iterate without indexes using for element in sequence.
+Use a single print statement to print a 2D list on one line.
+Use a single for loop to print each inner list of a 2D list on its own line.
+Use a nested loop to print each element of the inner lists without square brackets or commas and to control spacing between each element.
+Sort inner lists with a loop.
+Use loops with sum(), min(), or max(); initialize a total variable before summing inner lists.
+Declaring numbers with list comprehension to build a 10×10 2D list of random digits produces ten inner lists, each containing ten elements.
+Each run generates new values because the comprehension calls the random function for every element.